pracheta9/EDA-on-Netflix-Dataset/README.md

 The problem this project addresses is: "How can we analyze and visualize Netflix's content data to uncover key trends in content type, genre, country contributions, and actor prominence, in order to better understand the platform's global content strategy?".

 ### Business Objective:
-Which countries dominate Netflix’s content library
+1.Which countries dominate Netflix’s content library.
-The most common genres and how they vary across regions Top 10 Rating of content available on Netflix
+2.The most common genres and how they vary across regions.
+3.Top 10 Rating of content available on Netflix.
-The most frequent actors featured on the platform
+4.The most frequent actors featured on the platform.
-Top Directors dominating the entertainment industry worldwide Trends in content releases over time (movies vs TV shows)
+5.Top Directors dominating the entertainment industry worldwide.
+6.Trends in content releases over time (movies vs TV shows)